airblade/vim-tcs/README.markdown

 `g:tcs_delay_ms` - how long to wait in milliseconds for Tailwind's build to finish after saving an HTML file.
 Default: `100`.

+Tailwind doesn't touch the output CSS file if there is no change to the CSS, in which case there's no way to detect the build has finished.
+Instead we just give it time to finish.

 `g:tcs_css` - path to Tailwind's output CSS file.
 This needs to be set.

-#### How do we know when Tailwind's build process has finished?

-Initially I tried to detect a change in the CSS output file's modification time using `BufWritePre` and `BufWritePost` autocommands.
-However Tailwind's build finishes in tens of milliseconds while `getftime()` has a resolution of 1 second, so most of the time changes went undetected.

-Next I tried detecting a change in the SHA256 checksum.
-At this point I realised Tailwind's build can result in the same output CSS, in which case the checksum wouldn't change.

-Finally I noticed that if the output CSS does not change, Tailwind does not touch the CSS file at all.
-So there's simply no way to detect that the build process has finished.

-Now the code just delays for a short time (100ms by default) to give the build time to finish.

 ## Intellectual property